karthik/ddd/10-morgue.md

 This tradeoff will change over time as the relative costs also change.
 For example, if it becomes technologically cheaper and easier to document data more rigorously in the same time as it takes to do poorly now, then there is no reason why more people cannot do this, even when the benefits are not immediately apparent.

 Two was to think of the spaceship are the "light aeroplane" and the "heavy falcon".
 Light aeroplane data come with accompanying human readable README file that describes the data and a machine readable format for reading in the data.
 Heavy Falcon data have complete information to completely reproduce the data, intructions, motivation, manual, and so on, with a format that is transferrable.

+## The paper plane (Easy and Fragile)

+An example of a fragile and quick process could be a lone data file in a folder, where the data is undocumented, and might be in plain or proprietary format.
+The format is more fragile if it is hard to read.

+## Felix Culpa (goldilocs - easy and robust)

+Felix Culpa means "stroke of luck", and this is a process that takes just the right amount of time so that it isn't overly time consuming, but it is also robust.
+One example of this could be a README to provide the human context, a machine readable statement of variables, and the raw data.